V-bhoy/interview-prep/Docker/02_Dockerfile.md

   - Docker reads the file line by line → creates layers for the image
 	- Builds a ready-to-run image
 	- Run docker run myapp → container starts with all dependencies pre-installed

+ ## .dockerignore
+ - we mention all the files here, that we do not want to be included in our image